Ramer2/DeviceManager/README.md

-People often mistake me for ana adult because of my age
+People often mistake me for an adult because of my age